fossas/fossa-cli/docs/references/subcommands/container.md

 ## Ignore default filters

 Default filters are filters which `fossa-cli` applies by default.
 These filters, provide sensible non-production target exclusion.
+As `fossa-cli` relies on manifest and lock files provided in the project's directory, default filters, intentionally skip `node_modules/` and such directories.
+If `fossa-cli` discovers and analyzes project found in `node_modules/`: `fossa-cli` will not be able to infer the dependency's scope (development or production) and may double count dependencies.

 Specifically, `fossa-cli` by default, skips any targets, found within the following directories:

 - `dist-newstyle`
 - `doc/`